 – Trail Mix

-– Supplies such as Sun Block, RunGoo, Handiwipes, Hand Gel, Tums, and Ibuprofen.
+– Supplies such as Sun Block, RunGoo, Handiwipes, Hand Gel, and Tums.

-– At Race HQ / Finish Line / Bald Head Island Conservancy ONLY, we will have two big pots of yummy soup available from noon to closing: one veggie white bean and one black bean and chicken chili.
-At this same location ONLY, we will also have various types of pizza from noon to closing.
-These will be made by the fine chef at Maritime Market on the island.
+– At Race HQ / Finish Line / Bald Head Island Conservancy, we will have two big pots of delicious soup available from noon to closing: one vegan and one with meat.
+At this same location, we will also have various types of pizza from noon to closing.
+These will be made by the fine chefs at Maritime Market on the island.

-BADWATER CAPE FEAR will take place on Bald Head Island, North Carolina.
+BADWATER CAPE FEAR takes place on Bald Head Island, North Carolina.
 That is Cape Fear in the foreground.
-It constantly changes shape an size and its shallow depths offshore have waylaid many a seagoing vessel over the century, hence the name “Cape Fear.”
+It constantly changes shape and size and its shallow depths offshore have waylaid many a seagoing vessel over the centuries, hence the name “Cape Fear.”

-The route features for a twelve-mile warm-up on the car-free, one-lane-wide roads of Bald Head Island, followed by 39 miles of running on the wild and secluded sandy beach between Cape Fear and Fort Fisher.
-The race is held along the Atlantic Seaboard with spectacular views of the Frying Pan Shoals to the east and undeveloped marshlands and Cape Fear River to the west.
-It is a dramatic, invigorating, inspiring setting to experience Cape Fear at ground level in all its grandeur!
+The route features a twelve-mile warm-up on the car-free, one-lane-wide roads and maritime forest trails of Bald Head Island, followed by either 19 or 38 miles of running on the wild and secluded sandy beach between Cape Fear and Fort Fisher.
+The race is held along the Atlantic Seaboard with spectacular views of the Frying Pan Shoals to the east and wild and undeveloped Cape Fear River marshlands to the west.
+Running this remote coast is a dramatic, invigorating, and inspiring manner in which to experience the Cape Fear region in all its grandeur!

-Above: 50km runners will run everything you see in red above, while 51-mile runners will do all of that, plus a second north-sound out-and-back along East Beach to Fort Fisher and back.
+Above: 50km runners will run everything you see in red above, while 51-mile runners will do all of that, plus a second north-south out-and-back along East Beach to Fort Fisher and back.

 Bald Head Island and nearby Southport, NC (featured in the film “Safe Haven”) are ideal vacation get-away spots for the entire family, located less than one hour from Wilmington, NC and its major airport with Delta and US Airways service.
 (Flying into Myrtle Beach, SC is another convenient option.)
-Due to the remarkable beauty and quaint southern charm of this area are experienced once, we anticipate that most BADWATER® CAPE FEAR participants will make this race an annual pilgrimage and that most will incorporate a week-long family vacation as well.
-It is really that fantastic!
+Due to the remarkable beauty and quaint southern charm of this area, as well as this impeccable, authentic BADWATER race experience, many Badwater Cape Fear participants are now making this race an annual pilgrimage!

-Your faithful race director, Chris Kostman, stands at Cape Fear during his first visit to this incredible location in May of 2013.
+Above: Your faithful race director, Chris Kostman, stands at Cape Fear during his first visit to this incredible location in May of 2013.

-Badwater 135, Badwater Cape Fear, and Badwater Salton Sea veteran Meredith Dolhare runs the beach between Cape Fear and Fort Fisher.
+Above: Badwater 135, Badwater Salton Sea , and Badwater Cape Fear veteran Meredith Dolhare running the beach between Cape Fear and Fort Fisher.
 Come leave your own footprints on this incredible beach!